HR. Version 2.0

-We are glad to present Version 2.0 of the Bastau software package.
 At the stage of creating the updated platform, we set the task to create a universal environment that could simplify the management of geographically distributed organizations.

-In the presented materials we have embodied a classical approach, in which access to data on any geographically distant unit is possible within one-click on the world map (еxample – a module for the work of HR-service).
+We have embodied a classical approach, in which access to data on any geographically distant unit is possible within one-click on the world map (еxample – a module for the work of HR-service).

 The principle of “flexibility” of the system is also implemented, the expansion of the number and types of fields for employee questionnaires or reporting forms does not require involvement of IT specialists.